-Environment: ecosystems and their constituent parts, including people and communities; natural and physical resources; the qualities and characteristics of locations, places and areas heritage values of places; and the social, economic and cultural aspects of the above
+Environment: ecosystems and their constituent parts, including people and communities; natural and physical resources; the qualities and characteristics of locations places and areas heritage values of places; and the social, economic and cultural aspects of the above

-Exposure: the nature and degree to which an organism, species or ecosystem or social group (including industry sector) is exposed to significant pressure(s) and activities
+Exposure: the nature and degree to which an organistic species or ecosystem or social group (including industry sector) is exposed to significant pressure(s) and revities

-Heritage value: a place's natural and cultural environment having aesthetic, historic, scientific or social significance, or other significance, for current and future generations of Australians
+Heritage value: a place's natural and culture for more than a sthetic, historic, scientific or social significance, or other significance, for each and future generations of Australians

-Influencing factor: human activities that directly or indirectly cause one or more pressures on the environment
+Influencing factor: human activites that directly or indirectly cause one or more pressures on the environment

-Net environmental benefit: having an overall positive effect on the environment
+Net environmental benefic having an verall positive effect on the environment

-Outcome: an end result that is being aimed for
+Outcome: an end result it is being aimed for

-Precautionary principle: the principle that lack of full scientific certainty should not be used as a reason for postponing a measure to prevent degradation of the environment where there are threats of serious or irreversible damage
+Precautionary principle the principle that lack of full scientific certainty should not be used as a reason for postponing a deasure to precent degradation of the environment where there are threats of serious or irreversible damage

-Pressure: a mechanism that causes a change in the condition of the environment
+Pressure: a methanist that causes a change in the condition of the environment

-Region's values: the ecological, heritage, social and economic values of the Great Barrier Reef Region
+Region values: the ecological, heritage, social and economic values of the Great Barrier Reef Region

-Resilience: is the capacity of an organism, species, ecosystem or social group to resist and recover from disturbances while still retaining the same function, structure, integrity and feedbacks.
-Resilience (sensitivity and adaptive capacity) describes the likely response of an organism, species or ecosystem to exposure to a disturbance.
+Recurse: The capacity of an organism, species, ecosystem or social group to resist and recover om disturbances while still retaining the same function, structure, integrity and feedbacks.
+Resilience anvity ind adaptive capacity) describes the likely response of an organism, species or ecosystem to exposure to a disturbance.
 The concept is dynamic and is closely related to vulnerability